2024 Advocate Scholars

 Lisa is a member of the National Breast Cancer Coalition (NBCC), Florida Breast Cancer Foundation (FBCF) member and a Project Lead Institute Graduate.
 She participated in Lobby Day in Washington, D.C. while attending the NBCC Summit 2024.

-Ashley Plum, Chicago, IL, U.S.A.
+Ashley Plum, Phoenix, AZ, U.S.A.

 Originally from a suburb of Chicago, IL, Ashley Plum pursued her college education at Iowa State University, earning a Bachelor's degree in Interior Design with a minor in Design Studies.
 After graduating in 2005, she moved to Arizona with her husband, Asa, and daughter, Amelia, immersing herself in restaurant and retail interior design.
 In 2010, Ashley began a career at Bling 'n Ink, a custom clothing company specializing in designing unique clothing items and accessories for cheer teams and schools.